dsab123/website-nextjs/data/blogposts/notes-on-romans-1-1-7.md

 <br />

-### My synthesis - _The powerful, resurrected Jesus gave grace and apostleship to bring about the obedience of faith among those called to be saints._
+### Summary Statement - _The powerful, resurrected Jesus gave grace and apostleship to bring about the obedience of faith among those called to be saints._

+#### My Outline:

+- The apostle of Jesus, 1
+- The Gospel of Jesus, 2-5
+  - Where and When
+  - Who, What and Why
+- The saints of Jesus, 6-7

 <br />

 ---
-Notes from Former Pastor's Sermons
+### Notes from Former Pastor's Sermons

 Outline
 1. The Great King (Jesus)